-Lili'uokalani Botanical Garden, Banyan Drive, and Coconut Island Professional Review and Guide
+Lili'uokalani Botanical Garden, Banyan Drive, and Coconut Island Professional Guide

 "This prime real estate on Hilo Bay is safe from urban sprawl and available for you to enjoy on foot because it is vulnerable to tsunamis, the last of which struck in 1960.
 In 1946, when much of the town of Hilo was built closer to the waterfront, sixty people were killed and over 500 buildings destroyed by a wave produced by an earthquake in Chile.
 The park is named for Queen Liliuokalani, the last reigning monarch of the kingdom of Hawai’i, and the gardens were built in honor of the islands’ Japanese immigrant workers.